October 24, 2023Review Recipe

 - 1 tablespoon of all-purpose flour

 - ¼ pound of Provolone cheese, sliced

 - ¼ pound of Gruyère cheese, grated (about 1 cup)

-Cheese: If you don’t have both Provolone and Gruyère cheese, you can just use one kind.
-Swiss cheese also goes well.
+CHEESE: If you don’t have both Provolone and Gruyère cheese, you can just use one kind.
+Swiss cheese also goes well in this delicious recipe.

 STEP TWO: Sprinkle the granulated sugar and a half teaspoon of the coarse sea salt over the onions.
 Add the fresh thyme and the bay leaf.